 Hi, I'm Hamish

-I help men who are struggling with addiction to build healthier habits and get unstuck.
+My primary work is helping men who are struggling with addiction to build healthier habits, reconnect with themselves and get unstuck.
+This doesn't just help you — it helps everyone around you.

 My story

-As a result, I lived with chronic stress for 20 years and, from 13 years old, used drugs, alcohol and sex to numb my pain.
+At 11 years old, I survived a hijacked plane — the first of a series of traumatic events that have had a lasting impact on my life.
+As a result, I lived with chronic stress for 20 years and, from 13 years old, used substances and other destructive coping mechanisms to numb my pain.

 I lost friends along the way, through living this lifestyle.
 It could have been me on several occasions.

-Before anyone begins the life-long journey of recovery from addiction there's often a crisis of some sort.
+Before anyone begins the lifelong journey of recovery from addiction there's often a crisis of some sort.
 My diagnosis was exactly that.
 After my HIV diagnosis, I spent four years mostly sober.
 But I relapsed — a lot.

 Eventually, in 2023, I started working with a coach.
 And then another.
 And then another.
 I had three different coaches at various points that year; two life coaches and a recovery coach.